sf-wdi-21/notes/week-01/drills.md

 ## Rules
 * You must always begin in the left-most cell.
 This is your default starting position.
+* You cannot fall off the board / row.
+If you try to move past the last cell, you just remain in the same cell.
 * You must choose a color before you can draw.
 * You do not need to erase before drawing -- you can overwrite a cell's color.